 DEFLOG is part of a long history.
-Its concepts and formal techniques have been especially influenced by the abundance of work on logics modeling defeasible argumentation (see for instance the overview [19]).
+Its concepts and formal techniques have been especially influenced by the abundance of work on logics modeling defeasible argumentation (see for instance the overview by Prakken & Vreeswijk 2002).

-Particularly relevant is the work by Dung [5] on argumentation frameworks and by Bondarenko, Dung, Kowalski & Toni [3] on assumption-based frameworks.
+Particularly relevant is the work by Dung (1995) on argumentation frameworks and by Bondarenko, Dung, Kowalski & Toni (1997) on assumption-based frameworks.
 Conceptually there is an important difference in starting point, since argumentation frameworks and assumption-based frameworks focus on arguments, while DEFLOG is sentence-based.
 However, formally there are close relations.
-DEFLOG's central definition - namely, that of a dialectical interpretation of sets of prima facie justified assumptions - corresponds to their stable semantics, which is closely related to the stable models of logic programming [8].
-An important formal difference between DEFLOG and Dung's argumentation frameworks [5] is the richer language used by DEFLOG.
+DEFLOG's central definition - viz. that of a dialectical interpretation of sets of prima facie justified assumptions - corresponds to their stable semantics, which is closely related to the stable models of logic programming (Gelfond & Lifschitz 1988).
+An important formal difference between DEFLOG and Dung's (1995) argumentation frameworks is the richer language used by DEFLOG.
 Essentially, Dung uses a language that can only express a fixed attack relation, whereas in DEFLOG's language the attack relation is not fixed, but can depend on the other information, and is moreover flanked by a support relation.

-The expressiveness of DEFLOG's language is also a difference with assumption-based frameworks [3].
-The latter use a fixed set of rules of inference, whereas DEFLOG uses object-level conditionals that can depend on (i.e. be derived from) the other information.
-The contraries that occur in assumption-based frameworks (and that should not be confused with their nonprovability claims) play a role that is related to DEFLOG's dialectical negations.
+The expressiveness of DEFLOG's language is also a difference with Bondarenko, Dung, Kowalski & Toni's (1997) assumption-based frameworks.
+The latter use a fixed set of rules of inference, whereas DEFLOG uses object-level conditionals that can depend on (i.e., be derived from) the other information.
+The contraries that occur in assumption-based frameworks (and that should not be confused with their non-provability claims) play a role that is related to DEFLOG's dialectical negations.
 However, the contraries are not expressed using an object-level connective (as DEFLOG's dialectical negations), but by a meta-level mapping of the language into itself.
-Formally, such a mapping can do the job, but I believe that DEFLOG's use of a dedicated connective tends to illuminate what is going on.
-11 In [3] the application of contraries is very different from that of DEFLOG's dialectical negations.
-Whereas contraries are used as a technical tool for the reconstruction of related logical formalisms that mainly relies on a second tool, namely, nonprovability, dialectical negations are used to express the defeat of a prima facie justified assumption.
+Formally, such a mapping can do the job, but I believe that DEFLOG's use of a dedicated connective tends to illuminate what is going on.11 Bondarenko, Dung, Kowalski & Toni's (1997) application of contraries is very different from that of DEFLOG's dialectical negations.
+Whereas contraries are used as a technical tool for the reconstruction of related logical